cheredia19/imprisoned-journalists-2024/README.md

 At least **seven hundred twenty journalists and media workers from 59 countries are currently imprisoned or disappeared** (including forced disappearances), according to data from the Committee to Protect Journalists (CPJ) and Reporters Without Borders (RSF for its French acronym).

-China (117), Myanmar (75), Belarus (43), and Russia (42) are the States with more journalists detained as of today.
-However, based on their respective populations, Bahrain (6.73), Eritrea (5.87), and Belarus (4.53) have more journalists imprisoned per million inhabitants.

 ## Imprisoned journalists per country

 <FlatUiTable